mg-bizarre/57-exercises-for-programmers/README.md

 # 57-exercises-for-programmers

-Exercises for Programmers 57 Challenges to Develop Your Coding Skills by Brian P. Hogan
+"Exercises for Programmers 57 Challenges to Develop Your Coding Skills" by Brian P. Hogan